graalvm/mx/README.md

 regardless of the patch level.
 However, if your patch level is lower than the required patch level you might trigger bugs in `mx`.

-From a developer point of view this versioning scheme enforces the following update policy:
+From a `mx` developer point of view this versioning scheme enforces the following update policy:
 - If you make a change that prevents the new version of `mx` from loading older files, increase the major number and reset both the minor and the patch